siarener/aren.github.io/content/post/setting-up-hugo-website/index.md

 ---
 ### Intro

 First steps into getting a static website running.
-Probably this is the place where I can put learned lessons for myself as I always feel the need after burrowing through several interesting instructions, only to realise after a lot of time that one variable changed over time that makes the instructions obsolete.
+Probably this is the place where I can put learned lessons for myself as I always feel the need after digging through several interesting instructions, only to realise that one variable has changed over time making the instructions obsolete.

 For getting a website with Hugo up and running, the most simple instructions I found were also the official ones: https://docs.hugoblox.com/tutorial/blog/.